 Many companies make sure that new drivers are thoroughly trained on defensive driving best practices, and many do a good job of scheduling regular refreshment sessions further down the road.
 Unfortunately, relying solely on regular training still may not be enough, and the only way many businesses find out is through an accident report.

 For companies that want to take further measures, there are a wide variety of options available.
-Texting while driving is roughly comparable to driving at .08 blood alcohol content (BAC), the legal alcohol limit.
-In fact, according to a National Highway Traffic Safety Administration (NHTSA) and Virginia Tech, driver distractions like texting are a factor in 93 percent of rear-end collisions.
-Some telematics solutions include texting blockers, and for those that do not, there are aftermarket options from companies like CellBlocker.
-By removing the temptation of texting, you ensure your drivers stick to company policy.
+Texting while driving is roughly comparable to driving at .08 BAC, the legal alcohol limit.
+In fact, according to an NHTSA and Virginia Tech, driver distractions like texting are a factor in 93 percent of rear-end collisions.
+Some telematics solutions include texting blockers, and for those that do not there are aftermarket options from companies like CellBlocker.
+By removing the temptation of texting, you assure your drivers will stick to company policy.

 Drivers are still only human.
-Built-in vehicle offerings like collision avoidance and lane assist systems help to take some of the human element out of your supply chain.
-Critics of these systems claim that, instead of making roads safer, they merely make drivers lazier, and the return on investment may not cover their cost.
-While that may be true in certain instances, they have the potential to act as a strong last line of defense when implemented into a well-thought out safety program that focuses foremost on driver behavior.
+Built in vehicle offerings like collision avoidance and lane assist systems help to take some of the human element out of your supply chain.
+Critics of these systems claim that instead of making roads safer they merely make drivers lazier, and the return on investment may not cover their cost.
+While that may be true in certain instances, they have the potential to act as a strong last line of defense when implemented into a well thought out safety program that focuses first and foremost on driver behavior.

-Despite all of these high-tech tools, accidents are going to happen.
-When they do, your company must provide answers concerning liability and adherence to a safety policy.
-If you can provide documentation of a robust safety program that uses data from driver behavior to determine whether a driver needs extra training, it goes a long way in court.
+Despite all of these high tech tools, accidents are going to happen.
+When they do, your company will have to provide answers concerning liability and adherence to a safety policy.
+If you can provide documentation of a robust safety program that uses data from driver behavior to determine whether a driver needs extra training, it will go a long way in court.
 Staying proactive is the key to implementing a successful driver safety program.
 Don’t wait for the next accident.
 Weigh your options and push for safety before something happens.
-The long-term benefits are worth the investment.
+The long term benefits are worth the investment.